robenkleene/web-references/figma/figma.md

 - `⇧⌥<` / `⇧⌥>`: Decrease / increase line height
 - `⌥8`: Insert a bullet

-## Tools
+## Frames

+- Frames are intended to represent the screen size of the device being designed for
 - `F`: Frame tool

-To resize the Frame, without moving the contents, hold `⌘` while resizing
+- To resize the Frame, without moving the contents, hold `⌘` while resizing

 ## Projects